 - It happens, but is certainly not ideal.
 Improper storage and handling (including temperature abuse or enclosure in a non-breathable wrapping, such as plastic wrap) may result in slimy or moist mold and/or an ammoniated odor, and can adversely affect the flavor of the salame.

 - Do your products contain nitrates?
 Do they contain nitrites?
 What about curing accelerators?

 - Nitrates may be present in the sea salt we use to cure many of our products.
 We also use a form of celery, which is a source of nitrate, as are many other vegetables.
 Nitrate from these natural sources is reduced to nitrite during fermentation and curing.
 We add no synthetic nitrates or nitrites to our products.
 Furthermore, those that are present by natural means are virtually “used up” in the curing process, resulting in a negligible amount in the finished product.
 We do not use any curing accelerators (such as ascorbic acid or sodium erythorbate) in any of our products.

 - Why are some of your products labeled “uncured” if they are cured?

 - USDA label regulations require us to label many of our products as “uncured” if we do not use a pure form of synthetic nitrate or nitrate and instead rely on vegetable sources.
 We know this can seem misleading, but our hands are tied by the current labeling rules.

 - Do your products contain gluten?

-- Do you give tours and tastings?
+- Do you give tours?
+What about internships?

 - How can I learn more about making salumi myself?